 It should also be noted that refills are included on this file.
 The HC obtains information on the name of the prescribed medicine and the number of times the medicine was obtained.
 The data collection design for the HC does not allow separate records to be created for multiple acquisitions of the same prescribed medicine.
 However, in the PC, each original purchase, as well as any refill, is considered a unique prescribed medicine event.
 Therefore, for the purposes of editing, imputation, and analysis, all records in the HC were "unfolded" to create separate records for each original purchase and each refill.
 Please note that for multiple acquisitions of the same drug, MEPS did not collect information in the HC to distinguish between the original purchase and refills.
 The survey only collected data on the number of times a prescribed medicine was acquired during a round.
 In some cases, all purchases may have been refills of an original purchase in a prior round or prior to the survey year.
-The file also includes a variable, SAMPLE, which indicates whether or not the household reported receiving a free sample of that drug in that round.
-(To obtain more details on free samples, please see Section 2.6.2.5.)
+Due to the design change, starting from Panel 21 Round 5 and Panel 22 Round 3, the variable SAMPLE, which indicates whether or not the household reported receiving a free sample of that drug in that round, is no longer collected and therefore is not included on the 2018 public use file.

-Each record on this file includes the following: an identifier for each unique prescribed medicine; detailed characteristics associated with the event (e.g., national drug code (NDC), medicine name, selected Multum Lexicon variables [see Section 2.6.3 for more information on the Multum Lexicon variables included on this file], etc.); conditions, if any, associated with the medicine; the date on which the person first used the medicine; total expenditure and sources of payments; types of pharmacies that filled the household's prescriptions; whether the prescription is one of which the household received a free sample during the round; and a full-year person-level weight.
+Each record on this file includes the following: an identifier for each unique prescribed medicine; detailed characteristics associated with the event (e.g., national drug code (NDC), medicine name, selected Multum Lexicon variables [see Section 2.6.3 for more information on the Multum Lexicon variables included on this file], etc.); when the person first used the medicine; total expenditure and sources of payments; types of pharmacies that filled the household's prescriptions; and a full-year person-level weight.

-Data from this file can be merged with previously released MEPS-HC person-level data using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance coverage to each record.
-Data from this file can also be merged with the 2013 Full Year Consolidated Data File to estimate expenditures for persons with prescribed medicines.
-The Prescribed Medicines event file can also be linked to the MEPS 2013 Medical Conditions File and additional MEPS 2013 event files.
-Please see the 2013 Appendix File for details on how to link MEPS data files.
+Data from this file can be merged with previously released MEPS HC person-level data using the unique person identifier, DUPERSID, to append person characteristics such as demographic or health insurance coverage to each record.
+Data from this file can also be merged with the 2018 Full Year Consolidated Data File to estimate expenditures for persons with prescribed medicines.
+The Prescribed Medicines event file can also be linked to the MEPS 2018 Medical Conditions File and additional MEPS 2018 event files.
+Please see the 2018 Appendix File for details on how to link MEPS data files.